Emulga/maintenance/auto-resize/ReadMe.md

 # End users (you reading this)

-Can install this resize script by downloading the zip of this and putting it's contents on \recalbox\share

 SSH into recalbox and type the following commands to install:

-cd /recalbox/share && unzip auto-resize.zip && chmod a+x auto-resize/install-me && ./auto-resize/install-me
+cd /recalbox/share && wget https://github.com/Emulga/maintenance/raw/master/auto-resize/auto-resize.zip && \
+unzip auto-resize.zip && chmod a+x auto-resize/install-me && ./auto-resize/install-me

 You should see a confirmation of installation, now you can run the emulga-resizeshare command and it will take care of the rest.